kappasquare/eski/README.md

         }

-	These custom primitives can be included/registered by providing the .js file as an argument to the Eskimo server, like so :
+	These custom primitives can be included/registered by providing the .js file as an argument to the Eski server, like so :

-		eskimo --primitives ~/path/to/custom_primitives.js
+		eski --primitives ~/path/to/custom_primitives.js

 	These primitives can then be used as part of the Schema like Built-in Primitives.

-    ## Eskimo Keywords
+    ## Eski Keywords
-    The Eskimo Keywords can be considered as one of the cores of Eskimo's functionality.
+    The Eski Keywords can be considered as one of the cores of Eski's functionality.
 It helps users define in the Schema, how/what data has to be generated in the API response.

     There are 6 keywords:
       1. **:<zero-width space>key** - Object-keyword

 	      The ":<zero-width space>key" keyword specifies the name of the field.
 It is important to note that the ":<zero-width space>key" keyword requires the name of the field to be provided as the postfix, in the following format":<zero-width space>key:<desired_field_name>" eg; ":<zero-width space>key:location".
           **Note** : Every ":<zero-width space>key" holds another JSON structure, that defines how to generate the data for that key in the API response.
           From the above example, the correct Schema definition for "location" field is ":<zero-width space>key:location" : {":value": "address"} and not ":<zero-width space>key:location" : "address".
-The latter is an invalid Eskimo Schema and Eskimo will be unable to process it.
+The latter is an invalid Eski Schema and Eski will be unable to process it.

       2. **:is** - Generic-keyword